a773music/a773_teletype/README.md

 High activity in 7/8 meter, notes and some triggers sequenced by teletype, most triggers from swt16+, four parts on knob.

 # Mom-series
-My Mom has trouble sleeping at night, so I'm putting together a series of ambient pieces for her to relax to.
+My mom has trouble sleeping at night, so I'm putting together a series of ambient pieces for her to relax to.
 ## Mom #1
 [![Mom 1 on instagram](https://github.com/attejensen/teletype/blob/master/pix/mom_1.jpg?raw=true)](https://www.instagram.com/p/BwFW5GxBanv)
 Four parts, selected by knob, each part has it's own pattern (0-3)